Akronae/Proteus/README.md

 // Now, if we want to be able to serialize a List of several inherited classes, we could do so:

-// `LoadedAssembliesGenericTypesProvider` will scans all the assemblies
+// `LoadedAssembliesGenericTypesProvider` will scan all the assemblies
-//  and tell the serializer which each Type generic ID. var serializer = new Serializer(new LoadedAssembliesGenericTypesProvider());
+//  and tell the serializer each Type generic ID. var serializer = new Serializer(new LoadedAssembliesGenericTypesProvider());

 // We have to give a unique ID to the class Employee (here 10) with the SerializableAsGeneric attribute.